Spectral Diffusion Models on the Sphere: Background

-ensuring that the reconstructed spatial function $f(\theta,\phi)$ is real-valued.
-Not all coefficients are independent: the admissible set forms a linear subspace (equivalently, a lower-dimensional embedded submanifold) of $\mathbb{C}^{\hat{d}_X}$, and the score function must respect the mirrored symmetry
+Not all coefficients are independent: the admissible set forms a linear subspace (equivalently, a lower-dimensional embedded submanifold) of $\mathbb{C}^{\hat{d}_X}$, and the corresponding score function must respect the mirrored symmetry given by Equation \eqref{eq:symm}

-This constraint guarantees that the stochastic dynamics of the spectral diffusion process preserve the reality of the underlying spatial function.
+where $\hat{\mathbf{s}}_{\ell,m}=[\hat{\mathbf{s}}( \hat{\mathbf{a}})]_{\ell,m}$, for the sake of brevity.\\ This constraint guarantees that the stochastic dynamics of the spectral diffusion process preserve the reality of the underlying spatial function.
 By working directly with these constrained coefficients, both forward and reverse diffusions can be defined in the harmonic domain.
 This naturally encodes the sphere's geometry and symmetries while retaining all information needed for exact reconstruction.
-This formulation underpins the spectral diffusion framework developed throughout this work.
+Such formulation underpins the spectral diffusion framework developed throughout this work.

 These symmetry constraints will play a crucial role in determining the covariance structure of the driving noise in the spectral diffusion SDEs derived in Section~\ref{sec:contribution}.